 St. Thomas students begin their Social Studies program in the ninth grade by studying Ancient World History.
 Sophomores study Modern World History.
 The emphasis in both the freshman and sophomore years is placed on political, economic, social, cultural, and geographical concepts and relationships.
 In the junior year, U.S. History and the role of the United States in world events becomes the focus.
 Seniors will build upon that knowledge by taking U.S. Government and Economics.

-Grade 10: Modern World History/Geography II or Advanced Modern World History/Geography II
+Grade 10: Modern World History/Geography II or AP World History

 Grade 11: United States History or AP United States History

 Electives: U.S. In World Affairs, U.S. In Conflict, Introduction to Legal Studies, War in Antiquity